mairabotelho/SocialStream.MicroWebApplication/README.md

-# SocialStream
-# Micro Web Application - Server
+# SocialStream: Micro Web Application - Server

 * **Objective** - to create an implementation of a small web service
 * **Purpose** - to demonstrate the construction of a full-stacked web-application